The Ultimate Taiwan Cycle Challenge!

 On Day 1 people will be arriving throughout the day.
-We’ll meet in the evening to get to know one another over dinner and have an introductory briefing to the exciting ride ahead.
+We’ll meet in the evening to get to know one another over dinner and have an introductory briefing of the exciting ride ahead.

 Cycle to Jiaoxi

-This morning we’ll start with a bike fitting and then ride our way out of the city, working our bikes southeast on a lovely little road which passes through tea plantations.
-After a nice session of cycling, we’ll emerge at Jiaoxi near the East Coast where we stay in an attractive resort with hot springs that provide the ultimate muscle recovery.
+This morning we’ll start with a bike fitting and then hammer our way out of the city, working our bikes southeast on a lovely little road which passes through tea plantations.
+After a nice session of cycling, we’ll emerge at Jiaoxi near the east coast where we’ll stay in an attractive resort with hot springs that provide the ultimate muscle recovery.

 Cycle to Wuling Farm

 Today’s ride is one of the most challenging of the entire route, taking us from near sea level all the way up to Wuling Farm at 1800m.
-Our ascent follows the course of the wild Lanyang River, and begins gently enough, but gradually ramps up as we proceed further into the mountains.
+Our ascent follows the course of the wild Lanyang River.
+The climb begins gently enough, but gradually ramps up as we proceed further into the spectacular mountains.
 We overnight in Wuling Farm, one of a number of government re-settlement projects which encouraged the development of high altitude agriculture back in the 1960s.
-Whilst the farms still flourish, these days the natural splendour of the surroundings draws adventurers from around the island.
+Here the farms still flourish, and these days the natural splendour of the surroundings draws adventurers from around the island.

-The day begins with yet more ascent, reaching the highest point on Taiwan’s road system at 3280m before beginning the exhilarating descent down into Taroko Gorge which forges its way through the Central Mountain Range and provides rewarding views for your cycling efforts.
+The day begins with yet more climbing, reaching the highest point on Taiwan’s road system at 3280m before beginning the exhilarating descent down into Taroko Gorge.
+The gorge forges its way through the Central Mountain Range and provides rewarding views for your cycling efforts.
 Whether shrouded in mist or glowing in sunlight, this sheer marble gorge is a captivating sight and we’ll overnight in the heart of the chasm.

 Rest Day in Taroko Gorge

-Today is a rest day and you’re free to explore the gorge’s network of hiking trails, relax amidst the gorgeous scenery, or for the die-hard cyclists among you, there’s the opportunity to have a shot at part of the famous King of the Mountain route, one of the most challenging rides on the planet, which involves over 3000m of ascent in a little over 100km!
+Use free time today to recover and explore the gorge’s network of hiking trails or relax amidst the gorgeous scenery.
+For the die-hard cyclists among you, there’s the opportunity to have a shot at part of the famous King of the Mountain route: one of the most challenging rides on the planet, which involves over 3000m of ascent in a little over 100km!

-After a day out of the saddle we start early to make the exhilarating ride down through Taroko Gorge to emerge onto the Pacific Coast.
-Avoiding the main highway we ride narrow lanes lined with banana trees and temples to avoid the main road, with gorgeous beachside rest stops on our way south.
-After lunch we’ll move into the picturesque but little visited East Rift Valley, cycling through prime tropical fruit growing country with towering mountains on either side.
+After a day out of the saddle, we start early to make the exhilarating ride down through Taroko Gorge to emerge onto the Pacific Coast.
+We cycle narrow lines lined with banana trees and temples to avoid the main road, with gorgeous beachside rest stops on our way south.
+After lunch, we’ll pedal into the picturesque but little-visited East Rift Valley, cycling through prime tropical fruit growing country with towering mountains on either side.
 When the day’s ride is over, we spend the night in a lovely resort set amidst beautiful countryside where a refreshing pool and soothing hot springs await.

 Cycle to Zhiben

-Today we continue cycling further south through lush green rice paddies and small indigenous communities before crossing the Coastal Mountain Range to one of the most spectacular stretches of Pacific Coast.
-After lunch we skirt the city of Taitung and then move inland to our overnight stop in the small resort town of Zhiben, where once again there are hot springs to rejuvenate you for tomorrow’s cracking ride.
+Today we mount our bikes and continue cycling further south through lush green rice paddies and small indigenous communities before crossing the Coastal Mountain Range to one of the most spectacular stretches of Pacific Coast.
+After lunch, we skirt the city of Taitung and then move inland to our overnight stop in the small resort town of Zhiben, where once again there are hot springs to rejuvenate you for tomorrow’s cracking ride.

 Rest Day in Kenting

-Today is free to relax on some of Taiwan's best beaches, hike in the national park, surf, snorkel or just read a book and rest!
-As well as Taiwanese and indigenous cuisine, Kenting has a host of Western-oriented cafés and restaurants serving food from around the globe.
-We leave lunch and dinner open today to indulge in whatever you happen to be craving.
+Today enjoy free time to relax on some of Taiwan's best beaches, hike in the national park, surf, snorkel or just read a book and rest those bulging leg muscles!
+As well as Taiwanese and indigenous eateries, Kenting has a host of Western-oriented cafés and restaurants serving food from around the globe.
+We leave lunch and dinner open today to indulge in whichever cuisine you happen to be craving.